Curs3W4ll/portfolio/README.md

 - Option 2: Run the website as a **SPA**
   - Build the website with `npm run build`
   - Serve the website using the tool you want

+#### Update StoryBlok types

+This project is using [StoryBlok](https://www.storyblok.com) to retrieve its content from a headless CSM.

+StoryBlok is used acrosse the project to retrieve data, and as the project is using Typescript, we need a way to type the data returned by the CSM.
+In order to do this, we're using the StoryBlok CLI to generate schemas used for typing.

+To update the types according to the architecture used in the StoryBlok space, follow these steps:

+- Ensure you're logged in using `npm run storyblok:login`
+- Update generated types using `npm run storyblok:updatetypes`

 #### Git hooks